awsdocs/amazon-s3-getting-started-guide/doc_source/OpeningAnObject.md

 1. In the **Buckets** list, choose the name of the bucket that you created\.

-1. In the **Name** list, choose the name of the object that you uploaded\.
+1. In the **Objects** list, choose the name of the object that you uploaded\.

-   For your selected object, the object overview panel opens\.
+   The object overview opens\.

 1. On the **Overview** tab, review information about your object\.

-1. To view the object in your browser, choose **Open**\.
-Some types of objects cannot be viewed in your browser\.
-In this case, the object will be downloaded to your computer instead\.

 1. To download the object to your computer, choose **Download**\.